 Meeting the Characters in California Adventure

-- Hollywood Land: An assortment of characters show up here on the main street, and Mickey often pops out just as this section opens in the morning, wearing his California beach attire.
+- Hollywood Land: An assortment of characters show up here on the main street, and Mickey often pops out just as this section opens in the morning.